Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?

-Based on two {\it XRISM/Xtend} observations (with a total exposure of $\sim$170 ks obtained between February 29 and March 2), \citet{Yoshimoto+25} reported that Swift J174610 exhibits an unusual X-ray spectrum.
+Based on two {\it XRISM/Xtend} observations (with a total exposure of $\sim$170 ks obtained between February 29 and March 2, 2024), \citet{Yoshimoto+25} reported that Swift J174610 exhibited an unusual X-ray spectrum.
 Strong emission lines from both helium-like (Fe-XXV, $\sim6.7~{\rm keV}$) and hydrogen-like (Fe-XXVI, $\sim7.0~{\rm keV}$) iron were detected.
-The exceptionally high line ratio of $I_{7.0}/I_{6.7} \sim 4$ implies an ionization temperature $T_{\rm line} \sim30 ~{\rm keV}$, which is inconsistent with the much lower bremsstrahlung temperature, $T_{\rm brem}\sim7~{\rm keV}$.
+The exceptionally high line ratio of $I_{7.0}/I_{6.7} \sim 4$ implies a plasma temperature $T_{\rm line} \sim30 ~{\rm keV}$, which is inconsistent with the much lower bremsstrahlung temperature, $T_{\rm brem}\sim7~{\rm keV}$, determined from the observed continuum over 2--10 keV.
 To account for this discrepancy, the authors proposed a scenario in which a neutron-star low-mass X-ray binary (NS-LMXB) is viewed at high inclination.
 In this scenario, the central source with an intrinsic luminosity of $L_{X}\sim10^{37}~{\rm erg~s^{-1}}$ is obscured by its accretion-disk corona (ADC, \citealp{White+82}).
 At high inclinations, the direct continuum emission from the neutron star and inner accretion disk is largely blocked, and the observed spectrum is dominated by reprocessed radiation.
 The photoionized plasma in the extended corona enhances the hydrogen-like iron line relative to the helium-like line, thereby producing the anomalous $I_{7.0}/I_{6.7}$ ratio.
+A short ($\sim$100 sec) X-ray flare detected in a 2004 XMM-Newton observation, originally reported by \citet{Pastor-Marazuela+20} as a candidate Type-I burst, was taken to be further evidence for a NS-LMXB system. \citet{Stel+25} used multi-epoch {\it XMM-Newton} observations, along with other X-ray observations, to analyze the X-ray properties of Swift J174610 both during the 2024 outburst and the short flare in 2004.
+Based on their analysis, these authors also suggested an NS-LMXB/ADC system as the origin of Swift J174610.
 However, these authors did not address the relevance of the transient nature for their ADC scenario.